ohata-toast/Push/en/console-guide.md

   [APNS Overview](https://developer.apple.com/library/content/documentation/NetworkingInternet/Conceptual/RemoteNotificationsPG/APNSOverview.html#//apple_ref/doc/uid/TP40008194-CH8-SW1)
   [App Distribution Quick Start](https://developer.apple.com/library/ios/documentation/IDEs/Conceptual/AppStoreDistributionTutorial/Introduction/Introduction.html#//apple_ref/doc/uid/TP40013839)

-#### Causes of Delivery Failure of APNS Messages
+##### Causes of Delivery Failure of APNS Messages

-- When a certificate has been expired
+- When a certificate has expired
-- When a wrong certificate has been registered
+- When an invalid certificate has been registered
 - When a push message has been rejected by the application
 - When there’s no Internet access